-Not quite a cookie, but not yet a cake, there's something completely satisfying about a brownie.
-Whether you like them dense and fudgy, or light and cakey, there's a healthy recipe for you here.
+Not quite a cookie, but not yet a cake, there's something so satisfying about a brownie.
+Whether you like them dense and fudgy or light and cakey, there's a healthy recipe for you here.
 And we've thought of everything; look for recipes that are vegan, raw, gluten-free, and absent of refined sugars, too.

 Sometimes, only a decadent chocolate fix will do; that's where these brownies come into play.
 While they're not exactly guilt-free, nutritionist Cynthia Sass created these vegan spinach brownies to help you add a few nutrients to your dessert.
 Mixing in almond flour increases the protein and healthy fat content of these vegan brownies, and the secret ingredient, spinach, adds antioxidants (also found in the dark chocolate chips), iron, vitamin A, calcium, and other nutrients, as well.
 And since these vegan brownies taste just as delicious as a traditional brownie, they'll be a hit with anyone and everyone.